 Terminix: Best Overall

-With more than 90 years of experience and 2.8 million residential and commercial customers worldwide, Terminix offers easy online customer service with an efficient real-time chat function.
+With over 95 years of experience and 2.9 million residential and commercial customers worldwide, Terminix offers easy online customer service with an efficient real-time chat function.
 Generally, it’s the most affordable of the pest control companies.

 Learn More: Terminix Pest Control Review